MarcelGarus/server/README.md

   * faulty (non-200) responses in the last 30 days
   * visits in the last 30 days
   * urls in the last 30 days
-  * user agents in the last 30 days
   * languages in the last 30 days
   * referers in the last 30 days
   * uptime